-A sitemap is a list of information about all the pages, videos, images and other files on a website.
+A sitemap is a list of information about all the pages, videos, images, and other files on a website.
 This information is used by web crawlers and search engines to understand the structure of a website and the relationship between files and pages on it.

 There are two main types of sitemaps - HTML sitemaps and XML sitemaps.

-HTML sitemaps are normally made in an easy-to-read format and structure and is used to help users find what they are looking for.
-An HTML sitemap does not need to include all of your URLs/pages and should be made to help a user find what they are looking for, if they become lost on your website.
+HTML sitemaps are normally made in an easy-to-read format and structure and are used to help users find what they are looking for.
+An HTML sitemap does not need to include all of your URLs/pages and should be made to help a user find what they are looking for if they become lost on your website.
 Many create an HTML template to help the user find the most important pages on their website.

 - What is an XML sitemap?